iloveicedgreentea/GoWatchIt/readme.md

 `models` contains all the structs needed for serialization/deserialization

 ### Adding handlers
 Check `main.go` for how to implement a new handler.
-Call `mux.Handle()` to add the new handler

-Variable aspect movies will use the widest aspect listed in IMDB

 ### Audio stuff
 Here are some examples of what kind of codec tags Plex will spit out based on file metadata